thunderskillz/kattis/README.md

 # kattis

 These are my solutions to some Kattis problems.
+They are solved in Golang.